About

 In the Consistory of 18th May 1970, Pope Paul VI consulted the cardinals and announced that he would canonise the Forty Martyrs of England and Wales on 25th October 1970.
 The forty canonised that day were considered, after More and Fisher, the most representative from the original list of almost three hundred.
 Each of these forty martyrs has their own day of memorial, but are remembered as a group on 25th October.

-Who are the forty martyrs?
+Who were the forty martyrs?

 The group comprises: